Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 What Automation and Marketing Features Do They Offer?

 Jobber has invested heavily in its automation layer.
 Automated quote follow-ups, job completion review requests, win/loss tagging, and client reminders can all be configured without touching code.
 The Jobber Marketplace connects to tools like Mailchimp and Zapier for broader marketing automation.
-Jobber integrates with QuickBooks Online, Mailchimp, Zapier, Stripe, and several other third-party platforms.
+Jobber integrates with QuickBooks Online, Mailchimp, Zapier, Stripe, and several other platforms.

 If you’re building email marketing sequences, multi-touch nurture campaigns, or integrating with a CRM like HubSpot, Jobber’s integration ecosystem is the better foundation.
-Workiz is more self-contained — powerful within its lane, less flexible outside it.
+Workiz is more self-contained.
+Powerful within its lane.
+Less flexible outside it.

 How Do the Mobile Apps Compare?